-Adriana de Marchi Gherini, Ph.D., Italian Language and Literature
+Adriana de Marchi Gherini, Ph.D., Literature

-Italian studies is an interdisciplinary program in the language, literature, history, and art of Italy.
-Italian studies coordinates the resources of the Departments of History, Literature, and Visual Arts, and offers students the opportunity to design a major, leading to a B.A., around the course offerings of these three departments.
-Students in Italian studies are encouraged to participate in the University of California Education Abroad Program (EAP), which is affiliated with the Universities of Padua, Venice, and Bologna: this provides the possibility of a junior year abroad, including both language courses and courses dealing with various aspects of Italian studies.
+Italian studies is an interdisciplinary program in the language, literature, history, theater, music, and art of Italy.
+Italian studies coordinates the resources of the Departments of History, Literature, Music, Theatre and Dance, and Visual Arts, and offers students the opportunity to design a major, leading to a B.A., around the course offerings of these three departments.
+Students in Italian studies are encouraged to participate in the University of California Education Abroad Program (EAP), which is affiliated with the Universities of Padua, Trento, and Bologna: this provides the possibility of a junior year abroad, including both language courses and courses dealing with various aspects of Italian studies.
 EAP credits may be transferred back to UCSD to coordinate with on-campus offerings.